Creature Feature Segment.

 You know it, you love it, it's about a cover-up concerning toxic waste transportation and dumping under New York, mutating the underground homeless population into flesh eating fiends.
 Cannibalistic Humanoid Underground Dwellers.

-There's the wonderful atmosphere of the city, art investigating homelessness and scary monsters crawling around in the sewers.
+There's the wonderful atmosphere of the city; the gritty nature of poverty, urban depilation, homelessness, all mixed up with scary monsters crawling around in the sewers.

 I can't say too much beyond I really like this film.
 It's no masterpiece, but there's something cool about the way it's put together.
 The characters are strong and it's easy to come to sympathise with them and the creature effects are good fun.
 Probably the top of my list here.